perdian/devlauncher/README.md

 a finer interaction with the launching process.
 It also doesn't depend on Maven as build environment and can be used in standalone applications.

+> _Please note that the basic usecase for which the DevLauncher was originally created is
+> now being fulfilled (a lot better) by Spring Bootstrap and its capabilities to launch an
+> embedded Tomcat servlet container.
+The DevLauncher will therefore no longer be supported
+> and/or enhanced.
+If you like what you see go ahead and use it but do not expect support
+> for future Tomcat versions and/or additional features._

 ## Download

 The official releases are available from Maven Central using the following